-Understanding Beverages in Craft Beer Stores & Cellars
+Understanding Beverages in Craft Beer Stores & What is a Good Craft Beer

-To truly understand and appreciate craft beer, and to communicate about it with friends and enthusiasts, it helps to know the terminology used in the beer world.
+To truly understand and appreciate what is a good craft beer, and to communicate about it with friends and enthusiasts, it helps to know the terminology used in the beer world.
 Expanding your craft beer vocabulary can help you better understand the differences between different styles and appreciate your beer more.
 For beer newbies and longtime enthusiasts, this beer glossary covers all the beer jargon, beer terms, and beer descriptors you need to know to enjoy drinking craft beer.
+This will help you tremendously when visiting the craft beer store near you.

 The Basic Ingredients of Craft Beer